BelaPlatform/bela_newBlog/docs/_posts/2017-02-01-jacobohmi.markdown

 author: jacob
 ---

-In this post Jacob Harrison introduces the one-handed bass, an instrument that mechanises the fretting hand of a bass guitarist using Bela and an array of Solenoids.
+In this post Jacob Harrison introduces the one-handed bass, an instrument that mechanises the fretting hand of a bass guitarist using Bela and an array of solenoids.

 {% include single-image.html fileName="Jacob-OHMI/1_FrettingMech_Gif.gif" caption="" %}